tsoding/stb_image_js/README.md

 stbi_load_from_url("image.png").then((image) => ctx.putImageData(image, 0, 0));
 ```

 *I'll eventually turn this into a proper npm package.
 Just copy the files for now.
 It's simple and straightforward.
 You have everything you need in here.
-See Demo for more info.*
+See Demo for more info.
+The whole codebase is dead simple.
+You can learn it in less than an hour.
+I believe in you.*

 ## Demo

-The demo consists of two files: [index.html](./index.html) and [index.js](./index.js) compiled from [index.ts](./index.ts) (that's probably the one you wanna read).
-It loads up images from [./img/](./img/) folder using stb_image.js and puts them into the canvas.
+The demo consists of two files: [index.html](./index.html) and [js/index.js](./js/index.js) compiled from [ts/index.ts](./ts/index.ts) (that's probably the one you wanna read).
+It loads up images from [./img/](./img/) folder using [js/stb_image.js](./js/stb_image.js) and puts them into the canvas.

 If you want to run it locally just run something like